Midnapore Singer Harassment Sparks Outrage: Defending Artistic Freedom and Communal Harmony

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-It cites freedom of expression (Article 19) and freedom of conscience and religion (Article 25) to affirm that devotional and secular art can coexist without coercion.
+The article frames the episode through India’s constitutional protections for freedom of expression and freedom of conscience and religion.
+It argues that devotional and secular art can coexist in public cultural spaces without coercion or intimidation.

-What practical steps are recommended for organizers and audiences?
+What practical steps can organizers take to protect performers and audiences?